grant-britchford/truants-car-club/README.md

 FEATURES

-*Truants Car Club website includes of a header and footer on every page, and are responsive over all devices.
+*Truants Car Club website includes a header and footer on every page, and are responsive over all devices.

-*All pages on mobile have a drop down nav bar menu to save space and have a menu toggle button to show how to reveal the menu, and this button is in the same place on all mobile devices.
+*All pages on mobile have a drop down nav bar menu to save space and has a menu toggle button to show how to reveal the menu.
+This button is in the same place on all mobile devices.

 *On laptops and desktop computers the navbar menu is constantly open, but has a color change when hovering over the menu items.
 All pages are connected so the user doesn't need to use the back button.

 LANDING PAGE

 The landing page is the first page the user will come to when connecting to the site.
-This page is made up of the Header and Body, which consists of a background image and an About sectionfor the user to see what can be done and how to get there.
+This page is made up of the Header and Body, which consists of a background image and an About sectio for the user to see what can be done and how to get there.

 EVENTS PAGE